-Year Ended December 31, (in thousands) 2022 2023 Gathering systems and facilities \$ 208,868 132,112 Water handling systems 73,052 52,620 Investments in (return of investment in) unconsolidated affiliates (17,000) 262 Total capital expenditures \$ 264,920 184,994
+Year Ended December 31, (in thousands) 202 23 2024 Gathering systems and facilities \$ 132,112 131,920 Water handling systems 52,620 27,011 Investments in unconsolidated affiliates 262 2,393 Total capital expenditures \$ 184,994 161,324

-Our 2024 capital budget is \$150 million to \$170 million.
+On February 12, 2025, we announced a 2025 capital budget with a range of \$170 million to \$200 million.
+This capital budget supports Antero Resources' maintenance capital program for 2025.
 Our capital budgets may be adjusted as business conditions warrant.
 If natural gas, NGLs and oil prices decline to levels below acceptable levels or costs increase to levels above acceptable levels, Antero Resources could choose to defer a significant portion of its budgeted capital expenditures until later periods.
 As a result, we may also defer a significant portion of our budgeted capital expenditures to achieve the desired balance between sources and uses of liquidity and prioritize capital projects that we believe have the highest expected returns and potential to generate consistent cash flows.
 We routinely monitor and adjust our capital expenditures in response to changes in Antero Resources' development plans, changes in prices, availability of financing, acquisition costs, industry conditions, the timing of regulatory approvals, success or lack of success in Antero Resources' drilling activities, contractual obligations, internally generated cash flows and other factors both within and outside our control.
 Additionally, we monitor our existing assets and look for opportunities to reuse or otherwise repurpose assets in an effort to optimize our capital efficiency.